Shofflab/Open-Source_Stabilization_Apparatus/README.md

 # Open-Source_Stabilization_Apparatus
-Custom SOLIDWORKS parts and assembly files used in implementing hindlimb stabilization apparatus.
+Custom SolidWorks parts and assembly files used in implementing hindlimb stabilization apparatus.